 I am a faculty member in Linguistics and I conduct research on the structure and acquisition of ASL.
 I teach two courses in the ASL program.
 Students who are interested in research concerning ASL and deaf children often serve as research assistants in the Sign Linguistics and Language Acquisition Lab, which I direct.

 Linda Pelletier, PhD

 I am a faculty member and instructor of the sign language interpreting courses and coordinator of the ASL program.
-I have been nationally certified as a sign language interpreter from both the Registry of Interpreters of the Deaf and the National Association for the Deaf for more than 20 years.
-I am the daughter of Deaf parents and a heritage signer of American Sign Language.
+I have been nationally certified as a sign language interpreter from both the Registry of Interpreters of the Deaf and the National Association for the Deaf for more than 25 years.
+I am a CODA, daughter of Deaf parents and a heritage signer of American Sign Language.
 I serve as the major advisor for the ASL/Deaf Studies program including advising students who wish to pursue a minor in interpreting ASL and English or Deaf studies.
 Recently, in fall of 2020, our program introduced a new major, ASL Studies.
 The major offers two concentrations, Deaf studies or interpreting.
 If you have questions or are interested in learning more about the program, please email me at email@example.com.